 Last but not the least, it’s crucial to be able to measure the ROI of any social media campaign.
 If you fail to do so, the campaign wasn’t worth the effort.
 Though most businesses treat the number of followers and mentions on social media platforms as a ROI metric, it can often be misleading.
 The idea is to know how many people is your social media campaign reaching and how many of the prospects are actually being converted into customers.

 I strongly believe that any business must be prepared to face the roadblocks outlined above in order to launch a successful social media campaign.
 Have you experienced any other roadblocks to adoption of social media campaigns?
-Please share your opinion by leaving a comment.
+Let us know.